 Do not make entries on a Form 1099-R in the program unless you received a 1099-R from the payer.
 If you rolled money from a 401(k) to an IRA, you may receive a Form 5498 from the NEW trustee, and a 1099-R from the OLD trustee.
 Just enter the 1099-R data, not the 5498 data, in the Retirement Income section of TaxAct.
 The Q&A will prompt you to enter the data from the Form 1099-R and the amount of the distribution that was rolled over.

 The information on Form 5498 is submitted to the IRS by the trustee or issuer of your individual retirement arrangement (IRA) or Coverdell education savings account (ESA) to report contributions, including any catch-up contributions, and the fair market value of the account.

 You may (or may not) be able to deduct a contribution reported on the 5498.
-To access the questions on IRA contributions click on the Federal tab and choose IRA Contributions.
+To access the questions on IRA contributions click Federal and choose IRA Contributions.

 Box 1.
-Shows traditional IRA contributions for 2017 you made in 2017 and through April 17, 2018.
-These contributions may be deductible on your Form 1040 or 1040A.
-However, if you or your spouse were an active participant in an employer's pension plan, these contributions may not be deductible.
+Shows traditional IRA contributions for 2018 you made in 2018 and through April 15, 2019.
+These contributions may be deductible on your Form 1040.
+However, if you or your spouse was an active participant in an employer's pension plan, these contributions may not be deductible.
 This box does not include amounts in boxes 2-4, 8-10, 13a and 14a.